patrickthibaudeau/moodle-mod_tab/tab/README.txt

 TAB MODULE
 -----------------------------

-The tab module was built using the new yui (The Yahoo!
-User Interface Library) supplied with Moodle version 1.9+.
-It came from the need to have a tab interface to display notes, lectures, discussions and other material.
+The tab display module came from the need to have a tab interface to display notes, lectures, discussions and other material.
 In order to make the most out of this module, we activate the following filters:
 	Database Auto-linking,